burhangltekin/urlrefining/README.md

 ## Testing
 You can test the service using `curl` or any API client (e.g., Postman).
+For those with IDE Goland, you can right-click the project and select run with coverage to execute test scenarios.

 ### Example Test Cases
 #### Canonicalization